dom-kufel/dom-s-kufel.github.io/blog/_posts/2023-01-19-toric_code-intro.md

 ---
 layout: post
-title: Quick intro to the 2D toric code
+title: 2D toric code - intro to the loopy subject without going in circles
 description: >
   A real quick introduction to the 2D toric code viewed from the condensed matter angle.
 sitemap: false